Gabriel Turgeman: Biography

 Little is known of Turgeman's background.
 Born in Ashdod in 1957, he had previous convictions for drug and property offences, was married and had four children at the time of his arrest.

 Between 2002 and 2004, there was a spate of serial rapes in Ashdod and Ashkelon, each of which followed the same modus operandi: the victim was always a young girl aged between 6 and 10, lived in a Haredi Jewish neighborhood and was abducted by an adult male driving a Renault Express.
 The first recorded incident occurred in November 2002, when Turgeman forcibly abducted a 10-year-old girl from one of Ashdod's neighborhoods and drove to an isolated area outside the city.
 There, he undressed, choked and beat the girl, before raping her in the backseat of his van.
 According to the victim, he claimed to have abducted other children in the past and that he would "bring out the knives and cut [her]" if she resisted.
-After having his way with her, Turgeman then drove the girl to her home and dropped her off, threatening her not to tell anyone.
+After raping her, Turgeman then drove the girl to her home and dropped her off, threatening her not to tell anyone.

 In another incident, in March 2003, Turgeman approached a 10-year-old girl walking home towards school, and after asking her a question, he forced her into his van.
 He then drove to an isolated area, where he beat and threatened to kill his crying victim.
 He then undressed and raped the girl, again dropping her off at her home.